tanio003/mse/readme.md

 1. Clone the repository to a local directory (using your SSH key): `git clone git@github.com:jrcasey/mse.git`
 2. Add to MATLAB path: `addpath(genpath(path/to/mse/));`
 3. MSE is typically run in batch.
 Start by specifying paths and other options with the script `toolbox/wrappers/BatchSetup.m`
 4. The outer wrapper for running MSE is the script `toolbox/wrappers/mse.m`.
 This wrapper is called by the shell script `job2.sh`, which is in turn called by the SLURM array loop `Job_loop.sh`.
 OR, if you would just like to run a batch locally, you can edit the `sbatch --array` line in Job_loop.sh to store the variable `SLURM_ARRAY_TASK_ID`, which is read by `mse.m`.
+OR, if you just want to run a single simulation, use the function `/toolbox/wrappers/runMSE.m`

 *\*You will need to sign up for a free academic license for Mosek.
 Not painless, unfortunately.
 If you plan to run mse_AMT on a cluster, you will need to install on the server, place the license in the Mosek directory, and make sure the solver is working by running the included test `test/mosekdiag.m`.
 Also, please be sure to check for any licensing requirements with Mosek before installing on a server.*

+Please send me your [feedback](https://jrcasey.github.io/)!